official-sounding/MetaFilter2024/README.md

 The <a href="https://github.com/MetaFilter/MetaFilter2024/blob/main/app/Providers/AppServiceProvider.php">boot function</a> in AppServiceProvider looks up the subsite from the subdomain in the URL and sets the subsite.

-The home page of all the primary blog sites is handled by the index function of the PostController.
+The home page of all the primary blog subsites is handled by the index function of the PostController.
 The post controller gets the posts for the subsite from the database and passes them to the view.

 ## Contributing